atugman/IBM-Cloud/Labs/Terraform-Lab/lab-files/terraform-import-lab/README.md

 - Implements basic VPC infrastructure
-- Python files are designed to import existing resources and write tf resources for you, although may require additional configuration
+- **The module looks empty,** but the Python files are designed to import existing resources and write tf resources for you
 - Walkthrough (of tf and Python code) and discussion to be released soon